IP-CAM/Paykun-Payment-method-for-Opencart-v.3.x/README.md

         Enter all the required fields.
         ![alt text](https://github.com/paykun-code/Opencart-V3.X/blob/master/screenshots/Extensions-Credentials-enter.png)

+  4. Then click on save button to save all the settings.
 Now you will be able to see Paykun Payment method in the checkout page.

 #<h3> In case of any query, please contact to support@paykun.com.</h3>